nhsuk/redesign-frontend-kit/README.md

 ## Deploying

+If a pull request builds successfully the application will be deployed to the Rancher environment as configured in Travis.

 Following a successful pull request and merge, the code will automatically be deployed to our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototype and example website</a>.